-The offshore patrol vessel can achieve a maximum speed of more than 32kt and a range of 5,000nm.
-The MTU diesel engines alone allow the vessel to sail at speeds of 24kt.
+The offshore patrol vessel can achieve a maximum speed of more than 32k and a range of 5,000nm.
+The MTU diesel engines alone allow the vessel to sail at speeds of 24k.

-Leonardo's subsidiary Selex is responsible for providing combat management system for the vessels.
-The company will develop a bridge system in co-operation with Fincantieri.
-In addition, Selex will provide assistance for subsystems such as sensors and weapons.
+Leonardo’s subsidiary Selex is responsible for providing combat management systems for the vessels.
+The company developed a bridge system in co-operation with Fincantieri.
+In addition, Selex provides assistance for subsystems such as sensors and weapons.

-GE's Marine Solutions was selected to supply seven LM2500+G4 gas turbines in March 2016.
-The turbines will be developed by Avio Aero in Italy, while GE Power Conversion will produce drives.
+GE’s Marine Solutions was selected to supply seven LM2500+G4 gas turbines in March 2016.
+The turbines are developed by Avio Aero in Italy, while GE Power Conversion produces drives.